Develop a new treatment for sleeping sickness to replace the complex and toxic melarsoprol arsenic-based drug that kills 5% of those treated

 - Between 2009 and 2019, recommended as first-line treatment in all 13 endemic countries, all of which receive free supplies from WHO via drug donations by Sanofi and Bayer

 - 100% of Stage 2 T.b. gambiense sleeping sickness patients treated with NECT in endemic African countries

 - Added to the WHO Essential Medicines List in 2009, and the WHO Essential Medicines List for Children in 2013.

-- Developed in partnership between DNDi, Médecins Sans Frontières, Epicentre, the HAT Platform, Swiss Tropical & Public Health Institute, national control programmes of the Democratic Republic of the Congo and Republic of Congo, with support of the World Health Organization and drugs donated by Sanofi and Bayer
+- Developed in partnership between DNDi, Médecins Sans Frontières, Epicentre, the HAT Platform, Swiss Tropical & Public Health Institute, national control programmes of the Democratic Republic of the Congo and Republic of Congo, with the support of WHO and drugs donated by Sanofi and Bayer

 ‘It was 2007 when I began to feel tired and weak.
 I’d sleep during the day but not at night.
 I was so weak.
 I received malaria treatment in 2008, but it didn’t work.
 I tried traditional medicines, but it didn’t work either.
 Finally, in 2012 a mobile team came to the village, and we found out I had sleeping sickness.
 I went to the hospital and received NECT.
 I’m cured and feel fine now.’

 Jean de Dieu Liyande Walo, remote village of Yalikombo